-During his 31 years at agencies like Mullen and Hill Holiday, Edward went from being an enthusiastic early adopter of digital, to thought leader and recognized expert.
-Today Edward is a professor at Boston University’s College of Communication, passing his wisdom onto a new generation.
+Which brings me to Whipple’s new contributing author – Edward Boches.
+During his 31 years at agencies like Mullen and Hill Holiday, Edward went from being an early adopter and advocate of digital, to a thought leader and recognized expert.

 Edward wrote Chapters 10 through 15 and brought the book up a couple of levels.
 I’m thrilled to call him a partner.
 The book comes out January 16th, 2016, but I do want to bring up a technical note before you buy it.

 Hey Whipple will be available in a medium known as a “book.”
 Books are an excellent medium for long-copy content, but please note that if you touch a picture in the book, it will not “play.”
 While nothing will happen, this does not mean the book is broken.
 Nor does it need to be recharged.
 Note also, the pages do not “swipe.”
 You must grip the corner at the top of the right “page” and then sort of roll it back and to the left.

 It’s available for pre-order now.
 Have a Merry Christmas.

 Students: Don’t say you have an insight when you don’t.
 And don’t say you have a big idea, even when you do.

 I’ve seen a pattern in student books over the years.
 The first of these two common mistakes is in the set-up, in a section students commonly title “the insight.”

 Most of time these read something like “People buy this product (for example) because it’s the quickest way to clean the sink.”
 This however is not an insight, only an observation of what the product does.

 Insights are rarely — if ever — about products or benefits, but about people; about people and all the nooks and crannies of our behavior and all the silly things we humans do related to some product, category, or service.